 The way the technology works is it's capturing that electrical activity and then sending it into some sort of amplifier that changes that electricity into numbers and then those numbers go into some sort of software.
 In the early days of neurofeedback, the ability to give real-time feedback to the brain wasn't possible because we didn't have home computing systems that were fast enough.
 You had to have the external trainer setting protocols to sort of "nudge the brain" out of those brainwave patterns that were thought to be causing the symptoms and migrate that system so you can kind of think of it as like operant conditioning taking place.
 We're trying to teach the brain to do different brain waves.
 So calm brain waves if it's in hyperactive brain waves habitually so that it can function more like a “normal” brain.

 Then what happened with the second generation of neurofeedback, which is the NeurOptimal® system, is integrating the advances in computer technology with the neurofeedback software.

-Dr. Val Brown, who was one of the co-creators of NeurOptimal®, could see back in the early days of neurofeedback, where everybody was sort of nudging the brain out and into different brainwave patterns, he could see that at some point computer technology was going to be fast enough that you could take out the middle-person.
+Dr. Val Brown, who was one of the co-creators of NeurOptimal®, could see back in the early days of neurofeedback when everybody was sort of nudging the brain out and into different brainwave patterns, he could see that at some point computer technology was going to be fast enough that you could take out the middle-person.

 Taking out the neurofeedback trainer setting the protocols and creating a system that was actually giving real-time feedback to the individual brain that that individual brain would see and use and self-correct, was the leap forward in design.

-So then of course, the next question is why is it significant to interrupt music?
+So the next question is why is it significant to interrupt music?
 How is that creating a transformation of my fear?